EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part02.md

 ![screenshot](https://user-images.githubusercontent.com/52298587/182180750-bd2e5393-3de1-4b75-b83a-3803f7b82266.png)

 Here's how it looks.
-But now we need to back to the game and find what acrhive contains that model that we want to extract.
+But now we need to back to the game and find what archive contains that model that we want to extract.

 ![screenshot](https://user-images.githubusercontent.com/52298587/182181275-0063735a-8888-4de2-b84d-bb4cfc7c2ea5.png)